-It’s not a general guide written for big cities, it’s a specific how-to manual for small towns.
+This shop local for small towns downloadable ebook is not a general guide written for big cities.
+It’s a specific how-to manual for small towns.
 As much as possible, I give you the exact steps, connect you to the pre-made resources, and walk you through real-world examples.

 And it doesn’t stop with Shop Local.
 I actually take on that elephant in the room: your local businesses that desperately need an upgrade.
 Because I know you’ll have to work on improving your local businesses if your campaign is going to succeed.

 - Well, small town can be a set population, like 20,000 people or fewer.
 Usually, it’s lots fewer, more like under 5,000 or under 1,000 people.